serfuenav/merkleTree/README.md

 # merkleTree
-Simple Merkle Tree implementation in JavaScript
+Simple Merkle Tree implementation in JavaScript, for [this article](https://www.yourdevopsguy.com/merkle-trees-and-bitcoin/)